LopezChris/tf/tutorial/tutorial.md

 ### Appendix A: Detect objects with your own dataset

-Once you have the python script on your {SB} running inference on your own images is fairly simple.
+Because the model has been pretrained on 600 categories it can be really fun to take images of your own and observe the output, and once you have the python script on your {SB} running inference on your own images is fairly simple.

+Simply change the parameters in the python script in the `object-detection` folder we unzipped earlier:

 ~~~bash
 python3 objectDetectionLocal.py --idir {path_to_input_directory} --odir {path_to_output_directory} --type {image_type (e.g. jpg, png, jpeg)}